ManjunairA/Real-Time-Face-Capturing-on-Face-detection/README.md

 # Real-Time-Face-Capturing-on-Face-detection
-In the project when face is detected it will capture image automatically
+In the project when face is detected it will capture image automatically.

 Download and install requirements.txt file